 Leading societies release first comprehensive guideline of its kind

-CHICAGO (January 19, 2018) — The Society of Thoracic Surgeons (STS), the Society of Cardiovascular Anesthesiologists (SCA), and the American Society of ExtraCorporeal Technology (AmSECT) released a new clinical practice guideline that includes major recommendations for the use of blood thinning medication (anticoagulants) during heart surgery.
-The guideline was published online today in The Annals of Thoracic Surgery and in two other journals.
+CHICAGO (January 25, 2022) — The Society of Thoracic Surgeons (STS) and the American Association for Thoracic Surgery (AATS) released a new clinical practice guideline that includes major recommendations for managing patients with type B aortic dissection (TBAD).
+The guideline was published online today in The Annals of Thoracic Surgery and The Journal of Thoracic and Cardiovascular Surgery.

-STS believes that the practice of summarizing current scientific evidence into clinical practice guidelines and recommendations may contribute importantly to improving surgical outcomes, as well as the quality of patient care.
-In this case, to identify relevant evidence, a systematic review was outlined and extensive literature searches were conducted by a workgroup.
-The group then wrote and developed recommendations based on the critical appraisal of almost 100 highly cited articles that were included in the final review.
+STS believes that the practice of summarizing current scientific evidence into clinical practice guidelines and recommendations may contribute to improving surgical outcomes, as well as the quality of patient care.
+In this case, to identify relevant evidence, a systematic review was outlined and an extensive literature search was conducted by a guideline steering committee.
+The group then wrote and developed recommendations based on a comprehensive and methodical appraisal of 50 highly cited articles that were included in the final review.

 For a copy of The Annals article, contact Jennifer Bagley at 312-202-5865 or email@example.com.